Quantum Variational Activation Functions Empower Kolmogorov-Arnold Networks: Author Contribution

 \section{Author Contribution}

 The project was conceived by J.-C.J.
-The theoretical aspects of this work were developed by Y.C.H.
+The theoretical aspects of this work were developed by M.Y.-C.H.
 The numerical experiments were conducted by J.-C.J.
+T.C. discussed the results and reviewed the manuscript.
 The project is supervised by H.-S.G.
-All authors contributed to technical discussions and writing of the manuscript.
+All authors contributed to technical discussions and the writing of the manuscript and have read and approved it.